annikahannig/launchify/README.md

     * `.key` - The short hash / id of the signing GPG key.
     * `.uid` - The signing users GPG uid.
     * `.fingerprint` - The gpg key fingerprint.

+## Scripts

+You can define scripts within your launchify configuration.
+Each line is a command and will be executed in the current working directory.

+Commands may contain variables in Mustache notation.
+You can reference every JSON or YML file in the project directory by a reference path.
+For example:

+    ./my-project/launchify.yml
+    ./my-project/package.json
+    ./my-project/config/deploy.json

+You cann now access values, stored in the files by referencing

+    {{launchify.app.name}} - {{package.version}}

+    {{config.deploy.serverPath}}

 ## Updates